Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 **Type**: `server_scripts`

-When used with a specific chunk generator type, this event allows for custom generation of TFC's [ChunkData]({% link kubejs_tfc/1.20.1/misc.md %}#print-chunk-data) permitting [fauna definitions](#register-fauna-definitions), [climate placement modifiers]({% link kubejs_tfc/1.20.1/worldgen.md %}#climate), and TFC's climate-based strucutre modifier to function properly with level generators other htan TFC's.
+When used with a specific chunk generator type, this event allows for custom generation of TFC's [ChunkData]({% link kubejs_tfc/1.20.1/misc.md %}#print-chunk-data) permitting [fauna definitions](#register-fauna-definitions), [climate placement modifiers]({% link kubejs_tfc/1.20.1/worldgen.md %}#climate), TFC's climate-based structure modifier, and any other configured features which are dependent on the world generator to be TFC-like (erosion, boulders, etc.) to function properly with level generators other than TFC's.

 ### Chunk Generator

-Due to how TFC's chunk data works, this functionality is inheritly tied to a `ChunkGenerator`.
+Due to how TFC's chunk data works, this functionality is inherently tied to a `ChunkGenerator`.
 KubeJS TFC adds a new generator type, `kubejs_tfc:wrapped` which will wrap any arbitrary chunk generator and imitate its function while providing TFC's additional values.

 In its json definition, the generator definition has the following fields: